The Ghost of Adam Lanza

 He understood that all happiness comes from the fulfillment of value, or in other words, from the fulfillment of desire.
 It follows that one must suffer to be happy.
 To feel happiness, one must have a want that can be fulfilled.
 Value is the root of suffering.
 Value is the cause of all problems.

 He recognized an analogy between culture and biology.
 He viewed culture as imposing false values, which must then be fulfilled.
 He came to view life in the same way.
 Life creates beings that have desires.
 Those beings then struggle to fulfill those desires.
-Life also propagates itself mindlessly from one generation to the next.
+Life also propagates mindlessly from one generation to the next.

 He came to hate life for the same reasons that he hated culture.

-I was not and I am not in some existential crisis.
-I have never had the slightest problem with the obvious non-existence of free will, objective purposes, and all that.
-I have always been entirely psychologically capable of accepting my own subjective values and goals, even though I know that they are consummately inconsequential.
-And it doesn’t bother me at all.
-The problem is not that I seek meaning and cannot find it.
-The problem is that I do feel immense meaning, and so does everyone else who is alive.
 Meaning is an abstract interpretation of value, which exists only because of life.
 Just as I sought to eradicate the delusional values which culture infected me with, the final solution is the termination of my life, to rid myself of all value.
 A solution cannot be to embrace some aspect of life, as if the erosion of delusions is the cause of this.
 Life is what originally caused me to have value, and changing my life will never do anything but create different delusions than the ones I already have.
-Unfortunately, as of right now I lack the discipline to commit suicide, and to rid myself of the values which delude me, even though I recognize the solution to life is death.
-But I do commend others who commit suicide.
-They have freed themselves from culture, life and all value.
-They have freed themselves from themselves.

-Does his philosophy explain why he committed mass murder?
-Not really.
-Eulavism seems to lead to suicide, if a paradox can lead anywhere.
-It doesn’t imply mass murder.
+No, not really.
+Eulavism might lead to suicide, if a paradox can lead anywhere, but it doesn’t imply murder.
 I believe that eulavism influenced his decision to commit mass murder, but he had other motives, some of which were subconscious.

-From the description of the video series “On pedophiles and children”:
+This is from the description of the video series On pedophiles and children:

 I have to emphasize for the fifth time, I AM NOT A PEDOPHILE.
 My position is that children would not be harmed by consensual sexual interaction with adults any more than other adults are, unless their culture forced them into being ignorant of it and manipulated into being horrified by it.